eth-act/zkevm-book/src/trees/internal/isa.md

 ### Limitations and Trade-offs

-While MIPS offers a streamlined and simpler architecture than RISC-V, it still inherits a key limitation shared by most general-purpose ISAs: it was not designed with zero-knowledge proofs in mind.
+While MIPS offers a streamlined and simpler architecture than RISC-V, it still inherits a key limitation shared by most general-purpose ISAs: it was not designed with SNARK proofs in mind.

 Even with its reduced instruction set, MIPS programs involve registers and explicit low-level control flow, which can lead to extra columns and larger execution traces in a zk proof system.
 This ultimately results in higher prover costs and longer proof generation times than purpose-built zk-optimized ISAs.